Gladys0795/Machine-Learning-Project/README.md

 **VALIDATION STRATEGY 6 CLASS IMBALANCE**

-•	Split the data into stratified train (70%), validation (15%) and test (15%) sets so class proportions are preserved.
+•	Split the data into stratified train (70%), validation (15%), and test (15%) sets so class proportions are preserved.
-•	Use stratified k-fold cross-validation on the training set for model selection and hyper-parameter tuning.
+•	Use stratified k-fold cross-validation on the training set for model selection and hyperparameter tuning.
-•	With tercile binning the classes are near-balanced.
+•	With tercile binning, the classes are near-balanced.
 •	Fit all pre-processing (scaling, encoding) inside a Pipeline on training data only to avoid information leakage from the test set.

-**📊EVALUATION METRICS**
+**EVALUATION METRICS**

 The classification models will be evaluated using: